Have you ever asked yourself, “Does LinkedIn profile picture discrimination exist?”

-However, many people worry that using their photo will cause recruiters and hiring managers to discriminate against them.
+Thus, many people worry that using headshots will cause decision-makers to discriminate against them.

-Their concern might be MSUing (making stuff up), or it might be smart.
+Their concern might be MSUing (making stuff up), or it might be wise.

 What to Consider

-The calculus here is, if they met you in person, versus in an online photo, would you be able to overcome their prejudice?
+If they met you in person versus an online photo, would you be able to overcome their prejudice?

-The question is important.
+The question matters.
 When discrimination happens, it affects our ability to earn a living.

-I originally shared this post in 2013 with a strong bias for including a photo.
-I’m reissuing it because I have additional information to share:
+I shared this post in 2013 with a strong bias for including a photo.
+I’m reissuing it because I have more information to share:

-1. You will see comments (below) where people clearly encountered discrimination with a photo and got better results without a photo.
+1. You will see comments below from people who encountered discrimination with a photo.
+Then they deleted it and got better results.

-2. The successful candidates in my last two C-suite searches didn’t have photos on their profiles.
+2. The successful candidates in my last 2 C-suite searches didn’t have profile photos.
 I didn’t care.

-I still think it’s usually better to show your face than not, but it’s a career myth that you always need a photo on your LinkedIn profile.
+It’s usually better to show your face than not.
+But it’s a career myth that you always need a photo on your LinkedIn profile.